QubesOS/qubes-doc/user/common-tasks/full-screen-mode.md

 Be sure to restart the VM(s) after modifying this file, for the changes to take effect.

-**Note:** Regardless of the settings above, you can always put a window into fullscreen mode in Xfce4 using the trusted window manager by right-clicking on a window's title bar and selecting "Fullscreen".
+**Note:** Regardless of the settings above, you can always put a window into fullscreen mode in Xfce4 using the trusted window manager by right-clicking on a window's title bar and selecting "Fullscreen" or pressing `alt` + `f11`.
 This functionality should still be considered safe, since a VM window still can't voluntarily enter fullscreen mode.
 The user must select this option from the trusted window manager in dom0.
 To exit fullscreen mode from here, press `alt` + `space` to bring up the title bar menu again, then select "Leave Fullscreen".